 Accessibility means that Pensacola should be a city where people with disabilities can access their own homes, as well as the homes of their friends and families.
+All homes in Pensacola must be visitable to persons with disabilities.
 A primary focus for the Task Force was how more affordable housing and a larger focus on accessibility in new construction can help persons with disabilities (a growing share of the population as Pensacola, Florida as the entire country ages) meaningfully live in and engage with the community.